Georgia travel advice

 Drugs

-Penalties for possession, use or trafficking of illegal drugs are strict.
-Convicted offenders can expect jail sentences and heavy fines.
+Penalties for possession, use or trafficking of illegal drugs are severe, including when transiting through the airport.
+Convicted offenders can expect long jail sentences and heavy fines.
+Possession of even small amounts of cannabis can be punished with imprisonment.

 Medication

-Georgian authorities strictly regulate the possession and import of prescription medication and some over-the-counter medication that is commonly available in Canada.
-Violating these regulations could result in deportation or even imprisonment.
+If you take prescription medications, you are responsible for determining their legality in Georgia.
+Georgian authorities strictly regulate the possession and import of prescription medication under special control, including narcotic drugs and psychotropic substances, and some over-the-counter medication that is commonly available in Canada.

 Imports and exports